seyahdoo/portfolio/content/blog/pixel-5-imei-repair.md

 # restore xqcn
 Run QPST Configuration
 Start Clients > Software Download
-Restore > Select Port > Browse for the xqcn file > Start reboot phone
+Restore > Select Port > Browse for the xqcn file > Lightly Spam Start Button reboot phone

 # done
-at this time phone functions should work normally. you might want to remove the root you might want to upgrade the software to latest
+at this time phone functions should work normally. you might want to remove the root you might want to upgrade the software to latest cant lock the bootloader again because that would ruin the modem mod

 ```